maxhbr/LDBcollector/md/Intel.md

                         "Intel"
                     ],
                     "__impliedId": "Intel",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "this has this title in SPDX and OSI text The Intel Open Source License for CDSA/CSSM Implementation (BSD License with Export Notice)"
+                                "this has this title in SPDX and OSI text The Intel Open Source License for CDSA/CSSM Implementation (BSD License with Export Notice)"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [